k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

    <li>ZIP_FILE - optional parameter.
 Path to ZIP file, relative to USER_DIR.</li>
    <li>NOSYNC - gets Boolean value:
    <ul>
-   <li>NOSYNC TRUE: any deployment triggers a sync the first time the instance is accessed.</li>
+   <li>NOSYNC FALSE: any deployment triggers a sync the first time the instance is accessed.</li>
-   <li>NOSYNC FALSE: only Schema updates trigger the sync after the deployment.</li>
+   <li>NOSYNC TRUE: only Schema updates trigger the sync after the deployment.</li>
-   </ul>Note that NOSYNC TRUE is the same as checking <a href="/articles/14_sync_LU_instance/02_sync_modes.md#fabric-studio-server-configuration---force-upgrade-post-deploy-checkbox">Force Upgrade Post Deploy</a> in the Server Configuration window in the Fabric Studio.
+   </ul>Note that NOSYNC FALSE is the same as checking <a href="/articles/14_sync_LU_instance/02_sync_modes.md#fabric-studio-server-configuration---force-upgrade-post-deploy-checkbox">Force Upgrade Post Deploy</a> in the Server Configuration window in the Fabric Studio.
    </li>
    <li>WS_METHODS - For LU Type = Web Services (k2_ws), specify which methods are selected, separated by &ldquo;,&rdquo;.
 Empty for all.</li>
    </ul>